 Each year about 33,000 people are killed in motor vehicle crashes.
-According to NHTSA, car crashes are the leading cause of death for people age 4 and every age 11 through 27 in the U.S. With 45 to 60 percent effectiveness, seat belts are the single most effective means of reducing the risk of death in a crash and have saved nearly 300,000 lives since 1975 in the U.S. alone.
+According to National Highway Traffic Safety Administration (NHTSA), car crashes are the leading cause of death for people age 4 and every age 11 through 27 in the U.S. With 45 to 60 percent effectiveness, seat belts are the single most effective means of reducing the risk of death in a crash and have saved nearly 300,000 lives since 1975 in the U.S. alone.

 Buckling up is the most important safety measure you can take to protect yourself in a crash as it helps keep you safe and secure inside your vehicle.
 Seat belts are also the best defense against impaired, aggressive, and distracted drivers.

 Primary (or “standard”) seat belt laws are very effective in increasing seat belt usage.
 These laws have been shown to increase a state’s seat belt use rate by an average of 10 percentage points resulting in a decrease of injuries and fatalities.
 Currently, there are 33 states and the District of Columbia that have primary seat belt laws on the books.
 New Hampshire is the one state that has no seat belt law for people over age 18.
 Seat belt laws in the remaining 16 states are secondarily enforced, meaning police officers must stop the vehicle for another violation before they can issue a seat belt ticket.
-According to NHTSA, states with primary enforcement laws averaged 88 percent safety belt use while states with secondary enforcement laws averaged about 76 percent use.
-Certain high-risk groups (such as teens and drinking drivers) may have lower usage rates.
+According to 2011 NHTSA data, states with primary enforcement laws averaged 90 percent safety belt use while states with secondary enforcement laws averaged about 78 percent use.
+Certain high-risk groups (such as teens and impaired drivers) may have lower usage rates.

 AAA supports primary seat belt laws as they have been shown to increase seat belt usage, which saves lives, reduces injuries and lowers crash costs to society.
 AAA clubs across the country support the passage of these laws at the state level.